AllenNeuralDynamics/aind-qc-portal/README.md

     os.environ['KACHERY_CLOUD_PRIVATE_KEY'] = kachery_secrets['KACHERY_CLOUD_PRIVATE_KEY']
 ```

-Each of your figures should be uploaded as a stored file:
+Each of your figures should then be uploaded as a stored file:

 ```
 import kachery_cloud as kcl

 file_path = "your_file_path.ext"
 uri = kcl.store_file(file_path, label=file_path)

-QCMetric.reference = uri
 ```

-The URI is a unique hash code that will allow the portal to recover your file.
+Finally, set the reference field of each metric to the returned uri `QCMetric.reference = uri`.
+Each URI is a unique hashed string that will allow the portal to recover your file.
 Make sure to include the `label` parameter or we won't be able to identify your filetype in the portal.

 ### Reference/Figure recommendations